-Exit sign & emergency light combos (also known as combination exit signs, all-in-one exit signs or 2-in-1 exit signs) unite an illuminated "EXIT" sign (as required by code) and egress lighting into one UL 924–listed life-safety fixture.
+Exit sign & emergency light combos (also known as combination exit signs, all-in-one exit signs or 2-in-1 exit signs) unite an illuminated “EXIT” legend (as required by code) and egress lighting into one UL 924–listed life-safety fixture.
 This guide explains what combo units are, why and when they’re required, when they’re optional, and how to choose the right model for your space.
-Browse the full lineup: Exit Sign & Emergency Light Combos.
+See the full lineup: Exit Sign & Emergency Light Combos.

 Quick Picks